AkankshaK-AI/EVA7-S5-Assignment/README.md

 **Step 4:**

 Target:
-1) To perform image augmentation
-2) To include Step LR
-3) To improve model performance to fix underfitting
+To perform image augmentation to further improve model performance

 Results:
-Parameters: 10,790(image augmentation doesnt add parameters) Best Training Accuracy: 99.33(epoch 14th)
+Parameters: 10,790(image augmentation doesnt add parameters) Best Training Accuracy: 99.34
-Best Test Accuracy: 99.40(epoch 11th)
+Best Test Accuracy: 99.40(epoch 7th), 99.41(epoch 12th), 99.44(epoch 13th)

 Analysis:
-(1) Dropout was removed to improve model performance.
-Removing it helped!
-Tried retaining **Dropout** and tweaking the LR at the below:
-(a) 0.01(best train 98.91, test 99.31 thrice- underfitting w/o reaching target even once)
-(b) 0.02(best train 98.85, test 99.36 - underfitting w/o reaching target even once)
-(c) 0.03(best train 98.94, test 99.33 - underfitting w/o reaching target even once)
-None of the LRs seemed to work.
-Removing the Dropout improved underfitting.

-(2) Adding LR step didnt help the accuracy.
-Tried with the following LRs at step LR 6:
-(a) LR 0.01 (best train 98.92, test 99.37 - underfitting w/o reaching target even once)
-(b) LR 0.02 (best train 98.90, test 99.46 - underfitting with reaching target once at 14th epoch) The model was underfitting and the loss and accuracy graphs looked inconsistent hence Step LR was dropped.

-(3) After dropping Step LR and Dropout, the Model performance has improved.
-We have acchieved our target of 99.4% with no underfitting.
+With image augmentation, Model performance has improved drastically.
+It hit the target accuracy 3 times with 2 times consistently.
-Train and Test accuracy gap has reduced drastically hence model is working!
+Train and Test accuracy gap has narrowed hence model is working!
+We will try the Step LR and see  if the performance improves further